 Doing mathematics.
-Mathematical research is a natural extension of the homework you've done all your life in mathematics courses, except that there is no back of the book to look for the answer, and there might not even be a book.
+Mathematical research is a natural extension of the homework you've done all your life in mathematics courses, except that there is no back of the book to check for the answer, and there might not even be a book.
 Research is also often a matter of synthesizing several seemingly different ideas or approaches into a new object.
 Your job as a prospective researcher is to be active, not passive, in taking in mathematics: let the ideas get under your skin and visit your dreams.
 Be bold.
 No idea is so audacious that it isn't worth exploring for at least 15 minutes.

-Barbie was right: "Math is hard."
+Math is hard.
 It has to be hard.
+Nobody can get a job as a professor of boiling spaghetti.
 Very smart people have been thinking about mathematics for a hundred generations.
 How dare we try to add to their understanding?
 I think the best way is through hard work and a deep appreciation of the incremental progress of ourselves and others.
+Research progress is not linear or even continuous.
+I've been working on some problems for more than 40 years.